rusty3699/word-data-chrome/README.md

 - Publish to Chrome
 - Get User Insights
 - Save USer Insights in DB

-Made with ❤️ Anish Tipnis
+-Made with ❤️ Anish Tipnis